Safety Data Sheets Give Information On

 Who writes them

 The manufacturer.
 Or the importer.
-But or the distributor.
-In real terms, whoever puts the chemical into the supply chain owns the responsibility.
+Even so, or the distributor.
+Whoever puts the chemical into the supply chain owns the responsibility.
 They're legally required to produce it, update it when new hazard data emerges, and make it accessible to downstream users.

 Why It Matters / Why People Care

 Chemicals don't care about your schedule.
-A solvent doesn't wait for your safety meeting.
+Now, a solvent doesn't wait for your safety meeting.
 An acid doesn't check whether you read the label before it burns through your glove.

 The SDS is the bridge between what's in the container and what you do next.